StatistikStadtZuerich/documentation/README.md

 # Linked Open Statistical Data
+This documentation covers using the linked open statistical data service provided by the [Statistics Office of the City of Zurich](https://www.stadt-zuerich.ch/statistik).

 ## Getting started
+Our [examples](https://github.com/statistikstadtzuerich/documentation/tree/master/examples) provide a good starting point and exercise to work with our data if you're new to SPARQL.

 You can run your SPARQL query in http://ld.stadt-zuerich.ch/sparql/ and directly see the result as a table or chart.
 See the [official SPARQL Query Language documentation](https://www.w3.org/TR/2013/REC-sparql11-query-20130321/) for how to write your own query or modifify an existing one.

-Our [examples](https://github.com/statistikstadtzuerich/documentation/tree/master/examples) provide a good starting point and exercise to work with our data if you're new to SPARQL.

 ### list of available datasets
 Use the following query to get a list of all datasets with their respective lables.